 A list of island hopping destinations is never complete without the Hundred Islands.
-This collection of over a hundred islands is accessible through an outrigger boat from Lucap wharf in Alaminos, Pangasinan.
-While boats can dock close to many of these islands, some can only be admired from the boat.
+While boats can dock close to many of these islands, you can only admire some from the boat.
+Over a hundred islands collection is accessible through an outrigger boat from Lucap wharf in Alaminos, Pangasinan.

 Governors Island is the biggest island where you can have a sweeping view of the area.
 A cove on the island is ideal for swimming and snorkeling.
-Some islands have beaches while others feature caves you may want to explore.
-You can also stay a night in a tent in some of the islands in the area.
+Some islands have beaches, while others feature caves you may want to explore.
+You can also stay a night in a tent on some of the islands in the area.

-Accommodations of all shapes and sizes are available for visitors of El Nido.
+Accommodations of all shapes and sizes are available for visitors to El Nido.

 Image: El Nido Resorts

-On the top of the list of favorite island hopping destinations in the Philippines is no other than El Nido, Palawan.
+On the top of the list of favorite island hopping destinations in the Philippines is El Nido, Palawan.
+Despite its popularity and being one of the best islands in the Philippines, the area has maintained its natural beauty that is known around the world.
 Its turquoise waters and white-sand beaches are the main attractions of this well-liked holiday destination.
-Despite its popularity, the area has maintained its natural beauty that is known around the world.

-The different geological formations on the islands of the area are popular island hopping destinations among local and foreign tourists.
+The different geological formations on the area islands are famous island-hopping destinations among local and foreign tourists.
 Some of the islands you may want to visit are Matinloc, Cadlao, and Dilumacad.
-You may even want to visit the secret lagoon and take a dip in its cool, clear waters.
-The area also has around 30 dive sites where you can explore the rich underwater life in the area.
+You may even want to see the secret lagoon and take a dip in its calm, clear waters.
+The area also has around 30 dive sites where you can explore the rich underwater life.